Am I Financially Prepared to Retire? Signs You Might be Close

 Here’s a checklist.

-I have projected my future retirement expenses, including healthcare and lifestyle costs.
+Project future retirement expenses, including healthcare and lifestyle costs.

-I have stress-tested my plan for market downturns and surprises.
+Stress-tested the financial plan for market downturns and surprises.

 Charting Your Course for a Fulfilling Retirement